apache/spark/UPDATING.md

   Note that JSON serialization is stricter than pickling, so if you want to e.g. pass raw bytes through XCom you must encode them using an encoding like base64.
   By default pickling is still enabled until Airflow 2.0.
-To disable it Set enable_xcom_pickling = False in your Airflow config.
+To disable it set enable_xcom_pickling = False in your Airflow config.

 ## Airflow 1.8.1

 The Airflow package name was changed from `airflow` to `apache-airflow` during this release.
-You must uninstall previously installed version of Airflow before installing 1.8.1.
+You must uninstall a previously installed version of Airflow before installing 1.8.1.

 ## Airflow 1.8